akb-p34/akb-p34/README.md

 # Hey, I’m Akbar Pathan 👋

-I'm a 3rd year Quantitative Finance student at Stevens Institute of Technology, driven by my passion for Real Estate, FinTech, and Quantum Computing.
+I'm a 3rd year Quantitative Finance student at the Stevens Institute of Technology, driven by my passion for Real Estate, FinTech, and Quantum Computing.
 I specialize in Python, C++, Excel, and Tableau, and I'm always looking to solve complex problems and work on projects that make an impact.

 ## What I'm Currently Working On
 - 📈 Automating several **Discretionary Trading Strategies** that have historically proven to outperform the market.
-- 🚀 Developing a **Rate My Roommate** web platform to help students air our their dirty laundry & find their ideal roommate.
+- 🚀 Developing a **Rate My Roommate** web platform to help students air out their dirty laundry & find their ideal roommate.
 - 💡 Researching the **Sports Car Market** to help buyers get their dream car at a great deal!

 ## My Skills